 A museum's major function is to collect and preserve objects.
-As a museum, the Chicago Botanic Garden is dedicated to building its collections.
-The focus of the living collections is plants that grow well in the Chicago area and are adapted to the local climate and soils.
+As a museum, the Chicago Botanic Garden is dedicated to building its permanent collections, which are its objects.
+Living collections at the Chicago Botanic Garden focus on plants from around the world that grow well in the Chicago area and are adapted to the local climate and soils.

 The Garden’s permanent plant collections cover 385 acres and currently hold more than 2.8 million living plants.
 These plants are of native and nonnative origin and are found in the Garden’s public terrestrial and aquatic displays.
 The current permanent Living Collection includes trees, shrubs, vines, hardy perennials, and tropical plants, for a total of more than 14,000 taxa.
 It is the quantity, diversity, and health of these taxa (or individual types of plants), along with documentation and public access, that determine the quality and importance of a collection.

 Herbaceous perennials are the Chicago Botanic Garden’s largest and most extensive collection of plants.
 By definition, perennials continue to flower and fruit year after year.
 Herbaceous perennials do not form woody tissue and normally die down at some period of the year in response to temperature, moisture, or light, and renew activity in the following growing season.
 At present, in total there are more than 2.4 million plants and propagules.
 The Chicago Botanic Garden has the largest collection of documented and labeled hardy herbaceous perennials on display in any public garden in North America.
 They range from 1-inch-tall thyme to 8-foot-tall compass plant (Silphium laciniatum) and are displayed as specimens, as ground covers, in mixed borders, and integrated sweeps of thousands of plants.